Shri3131/PowerBi_Projects/README.md

-#Sales analysis of Amazing Mart EU region using PowerBi
+Visual Analysis and Buisness intelligence Report using PowerBi